peteroupc/peteroupc.github.io/randomgendoc.md

      |  tan(a)
      |      Calculates the approximate tangent of the given angle; the angle is in radians.
      |      For the fraction size used by this class, this method is accurate to within
-     |      2 units in the last place of the correctly rounded result for all inputs
+     |      2 units in the last place of the correctly rounded result for every input
      |      in the range [-pi*2, pi*2].
      |      This method's accuracy decreases beyond that range.
      |